PanDAWMS/panda-docs/docs/source/client/pchain.rst

 |br|

-Nested workflow and parallel execution with scatter
+Sub-workflow and parallel execution with scatter
 ======================================================

-It is possible to use a workflow as a step in another workflow.
+A workflow can be used as a step in another workflow.
 The following cwl example uses the above :brown:`sig_bg_comb.cwl` in the :blue:`many_sig_bg_comb` step.

 .. figure:: images/pchain_dag_scatter.png